ruskakimov/kakimov.com/_posts/react-data-fetching.md

 ## The solution(s)

 Why did we want to `setLoading(false)` in the first place?
-To stop rendering loading indicator when request fails.
+To stop rendering the loading indicator when our request fails.
 This is an intentional behavior and we want to preserve it.

 There a couple of ways to fix our code, but first let's start with...